-Create a Azure AD Conditonal Access (CA) Policy
+Create an Entra Conditional Access (CA) Policy

-Include: Select apps
+- Select apps under Include

 Conditions

-Select Include filtered devices in policy
+- Select Include filtered devices in the policy.

 Access Controls